Ernest Rutherford (1871–1937) New Zealand–Canada–England

 Wolfgang Pauli (1900–1958) Austria — exclusion principle

 The ground states of all elements follow the pattern of the excited states in the hydrogen atom.
 The structure of the periodic table, which was determined empirically, can be derived theoretically from first principles.
-Chemistry is the bastard child of physics.
+Chemistry is secretly a branch of physics.

 |−2||d||x2 − y2||double dumbbell|